 The air fryer helps cook a lean cut of pork correctly – seared on the outside, tender and juicy on the inside.
 Both the USDA and the Pork Board recommend an internal cooking temperature of 145 degrees F. A blush of pink in your pork is the goal.
 I really like the air fryer for cooking pork tenderloin.
 The high and even heat ensures a browned exterior and seals in the juices to keep this cut of pork tender.
 And it’s easy to check the pork with a meat thermometer at the end to get it to that sweet spot of 145 degrees.

 All air fryers are a bit different and therefore cooking times in air fryer recipes tend to be approximate.
 I use a Philips Air Fryer to test all of my recipes.
 The goal of this recipe is to remove the pork tenderloin from the air fryer once it reaches 145 degrees F. In my air fryer, that meant cooking the pork tenderloin at 400 degrees F for approximately 20 minutes.

 What to Serve with Air Fryer Pork Tenderloin:

 I like to drizzle my cooked pork tenderloin with BBQ sauce.
 Mashed potatoes and peas are a great combination with pork tenderloin.
 And homemade applesauce for dessert would make a really delicious and well-rounded meal.
-Here’s some other options for side dishes to serve with this Air Fryer Pork Tenderloin:
+Here’s some other options for side dishes to serve with this tender pork tenderloin:

 What’s the Difference Between Pork Tenderloin and Pork Loin?